 Sucker fish like a well-decorated tank.
 Although they may interact with other fish in the tank, a pleco is most comfortable with plenty of places to hide.
 Intricate ceramic aquarium decorations that tend to collect algae are practical if you have an algae sucker fish in the tank; he'll keep them polished.

 A tank that receives natural sunlight through a window for part of the day and consequently grows algae will supply the sucker fish's need for fresh greenery and also give him a chance to bask for short periods of time.
-Add at least one piece of driftwood to the tank; sucker fish like to chew on wood with the rasp-like teeth that surround their mouths.
+Add at least one piece of driftwood to the tank; algae sucker fish like to chew on wood with the rasp-like teeth that surround their mouths.

-While a sucker fish will eat green algae from the tank as well as flakes of food you add for his tank mates, he will be healthiest with regular treats of fresh food.
-A clean romaine lettuce leaf planted in the gravel will attract all the fish; plecos also like fresh or frozen (thawed) peas, bits of cucumber and partially cooked zucchini.
+Although a sucker fish for the aquarium will eat green algae from the tank as well as flakes of food you add for his tank mates, he also needs supplementary food and regular treats of fresh veggies.
+A clean romaine lettuce leaf planted in the gravel will attract all the fish; plecos also like fresh or frozen (thawed) peas, bits of cucumber, and partially cooked zucchini.

 Leave an inch or two of air space at the top of the tank; sucker fish will occasionally swallow air to control their buoyancy.
 But leave the lid on the tank; they can leap short distances.
 If you find your sucker fish has jumped the tank, place him back in the water to recover; they can live short periods of time without water.